CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 It is possible to point it to a directory called `/cli-tools` and rely on descriptive naming to have the agent pick and choose the tool, but anyone that works with agents day in and day out already knows that agents are often not very good at this without more explicit instructions.
 It will make mistakes and you will have to update your `AGENTS|CLAUDE.md` or other docs somewhere and fill it with more and more descriptions each time you find the agent misbehaving with your bespoke CLI tools.

 Aside from that, even with a tool like `curl`, any token savings are lost the moment the agent has to understand a bespoke OpenAPI schema to correctly call the API since the entire OpenAPI schema may need to be loaded into context or extensive examples given to the agent in context to instruct it on how to use it.  *Oops*; there goes all of your hyped up context savings.

+#### Chained Extraction and Transform

+In some workflows, it is possible to use a chain of CLIs to perform retrieval and then a transform or use extraction to reduce the data that makes it into the context window.
+In this scenario, there can be significant savings to be had, but it is also not unique to CLIs since most content that follows a format (HTML, JSON, XML, etc.) can be extracted using standard libraries via selectors (DOM/CSS, JSONPath, XPath, etc.).
+I don't see this as a unique capability of a CLI based approach, but rather an underutilized approach because it is generally easier to just stuff it into context and let the LLM figure it out and optimize later.

 #### Progressive Context Consumption